AndrewJSut/DynamicAllocationGBWM/README.md

-# DynamicAllocationGBWM
+# Dynamic Portfolio Allocation in Goals-Based Wealth Management

-Dynamic Portfolio Allocation in Goals-Based Wealth Management
+Extensions on the paper by Das, S.R., Ostrov, D., Radhakrish- nan, A., Srivastav, D (2019).